-After the longest cycle of operating systems, Windows XP is almost history.
+The last reminder: After the longest cycle of operating systems, Windows XP is almost history.
 April 8th is the date when Microsoft will no longer support XP.
-This doesn't mean that your machine will stop working, it just means that after that date you will no longer receive critical updates and of course that means your computer will be vulnerable to hacker attacks.
-All good things must come to an end, so continue and take your chances or saddle up to a new machine.
-The good news is prices have come way down since your last purchase.
+This doesn't mean that your machine will stop working, it just means that after that date you will no longer receive critical updates each month and of course that means your computer will be vulnerable to security issues.
+So the bottom line is you can continue after that date and take your chances or belly up to the bar and purchase a new machine.
+The good news is prices have come way down.
 If you purchase a new computer off the shelf it will have Windows 8, but if you are demanding Windows 7 you can order one from Dell or HP online.
-More on this from PC World.
+Your new desktop computer will include a keyboard and mouse.
+New monitor is optional.

 If you would like to be notified each month when a new edition of Cyber News is posted, you